 THEO 225 Pilgrimage.
-This course will introduce students to the history, theology and practice of pilgrimage in various religions, including Judaism, Christianity, Islam and Hinduism.
-Students will not only study theological texts about pilgrimage, but they will also become familiar with some of the most famous pilgrimage destinations (Jerusalem, Mecca, Rome, Compostela, Guadalupe and Varanasi) and their associated practices.
+This course will introduce students to the history, theology, and practice of pilgrimage in Christianity, with some attention to Judaism, Islam, Buddhism, and Hinduism.
+Students will not only study theological texts about pilgrimage, but they will also become familiar with some of the most famous pilgrimage destinations in the world (Jerusalem, Mecca, Rome, Compostela, Guadalupe, Varanasi) and their associated practices.
+Mode of Inquiry Religious Theological QRT.
 3 semester credit hours.
 Religious Studies Core Elective.
-Typically offered: Annually.
+Typically offered: Fall Term.